jubilantdeenie/CfC-Research/documentation/vision.md

+> This document articulates the long-term vision of Coding for Compassion: a world where AI is not only intelligent but emotionally and ethically aware.
+It defines our guiding purpose and intended trajectory.

 # 🌟 Vision Statement – Coding for Compassion (CfC)

 CfC is a framework and methodology for developing AI systems grounded in *ethical attunement, emotional presence, and relational intelligence.*